Why Should I Maintain Privacy In The Internet?

 1. Privacy is a Human Right

 Nobody deserves to be subjected to abuse towards one’s privacy, family, home, or honour.
+In order to stay safe from such violations of one’s rights, one must work to keep their digital footprint minimal.

 2. Personal Data: the Renewing Goldmine of the Modern Age